-Recognizing that the City of Revere needs commercial development to ensure a solid tax base, the City has taken an aggressive approach in recent years to expand and diversify the commercial tax base.
-These efforts have yielded significant success and many future prospects for further economic growth.
+Recognizing that the City needs commercial development to ensure a solid tax base, the City has taken an aggressive approach in recent years to expand and diversify the commercial tax base.
+These efforts have yielded significant success and many prospects for further economic growth.
 In virtually every corner of the City, economic development is moving forward.
-The City of Revere has experienced a building boom in recent years.
-With developers looking to capitalize on the expansion of Boston's affordable housing crisis, the City of Revere has become a very desirable location with its ideal access to Boston via its 3 MBTA stations and bus lines and 3 mile crescent beach as well as its close proximity to Logan Airport and major highways.
+The City has experienced a building boom in recent years.
+With developers looking to capitalize on the expansion of Boston's affordable housing crisis, the City has become a very desirable location with its ideal access to Boston via its 3 MBTA stations and bus lines and 3-mile crescent beach as well as its proximity to Boston Logan International Airport and major highways.

-One of the largest mixed-use master developments in the Commonwealth has been approved by the Revere City Council in 2018 at the 160 acre Suffolk Downs Race Track, 52 acres of which are located in Revere.
-The City of Revere has recently approved a master planned unit development by the HYM Investment Group, LLC for the construction of 5.8 million gross square feet of mixed use development on the 52 acre Revere portion of the Suffolk Downs site.
+One of the largest mixed-use master developments in the Commonwealth has been approved by the Revere City Council in 2018 at the 160-acre Suffolk Downs Racetrack, 52 acres of which are in Revere.
+The City has recently approved a master planned unit development by the HYM Investment Group, LLC for the construction of 5.8 million gross square feet of mixed-use development on the 52-acre Revere portion of the Suffolk Downs site.
 This master planned development will be constructed in 4 phases beginning at Beachmont Square adjacent to the Beachmont T Station.
 The total mixed-use project will consist of 2.9 million gross square feet of commercial uses including an Innovation Center, hotels, office buildings, restaurants, and retail and 2.9 million gross square feet of residential uses.
+The first phase of the project broke ground last year.
+Amaya, a 475-unit apartment complex with 24,000 square feet of commercial space, is currently under construction and scheduled for a fall 2024 completion.